FtmsdtHosseini/IDPL-PFOD/README.md

  + *We generated IDPL-LSPOD's images by using the Python programming language.*

  + *We used part of the code published [here](https://github.com/Belval/TextRecognitionDataGenerator) to add SineWave distortion to our images.*

+## In which fields IDPL-LSPOD can be used?
+ + Train phase of Persian OCR engine.
+ + Branch of OCR research.

 ## Summery of IDPL-LSPOD
 | | **Plain white** | **Noisy** | **Texture** | **Total image**| **Total Lines** | **Total Words** |
 :-:|:-:|:-:|:-:|:-:|:-:|:-: